 Times of protest and political upheaval have always inspired poets and artists and, beyond the headlines, elections and debt agreements, a powerful Greek literary movement has been stirring.
 Futures: Poetry of the Greek Crisis introduces a new generation of writers inspired to highlight the plight of a country in a near continual state of emergency.

 And, on the 13th November, the anthology’s editor, Theodoros Chiotis and The Nation‘s Maria Margaronis came together for an evening of readings and discussion, taking a closer look at the themes, the protagonists and the poetry behind Futures: Poetry of the Greek Crisis.

-For readers unable to be in London on the 13th November, a full recording of the evening has been made available below.
+For readers who were unable to be in London on the 13th November, a full recording of the evening can be found below.

-Theodoros Chiotis – editor, poet, doctoral student, literarian and project manager, University of Oxford and the Cavafy Archive.
+Theodoros Chiotis – Editor, Poet, Doctoral Student and Project Manager, University of Oxford & the Cavafy Archive